Loners Motorcycle Club: Conflict with the Vagos

-The Vagos Motorcycle Club, which is one of the largest motorcycle clubs in America, attempted to expand North into Canada in 2007.
-Their plan was to set up their first chapter in Toronto, Ontario but the chapter fell apart before it really got going.
-By October 2012, the Vagos Motorcycle Club established a new Canadian chapter in Peterborough, Ontario.
-The Loners Motorcycle Club had possessed a chapter in Peterborough for sometime causing some territorial tension, a split in the Loners Peterborough chapter during mid 2012, led to a defection of at least four of its members to the newly formed Vagos, this caused several altercations between the two groups.
+Pammett used his influence to a split in the Loners Peterborough chapter during mid 2012, which led to a defection of at least four of its members to the newly formed Vagos.
+This caused several altercations between the two groups.
 Including the defectors, an unnamed spokesperson told The Peterborough Examiner that the chapter is at least 23 full patch members and four prospects strong.
-They had acquired a clubhouse on the corner of Park Street and Perry Street(285 Perry St), which was in close proximity to the Loners clubhouse located at 126 Park Street.
+They had acquired a clubhouse on the corner of Park Street and Perry Street (285 Perry St), which was in close proximity to the Loners clubhouse located at 126 Park Street, which in the outlaw biker world is seen as a direct sign of provocation.